Do you know the most common migraine triggers so you can stay away from pain?

 If you don’t take a break from these foods it’s almost impossible to tell which ones are bothering you or triggering a migraine.

-An easy way for you to take a break from these foods is to use the AIP Elimination Program (Autoimmune Paleo Diet) temporarily because it cuts out anything you could be allergic to.
+An easy way for you to take a break from these foods is to use the Autoimmune Elimination Program (Autoimmune Paleo Diet) temporarily because it cuts out anything you could be allergic to.

 You gradually add in the foods you have cut out one at a time to see how they are affecting you.